astropy/photutils/docs/psf_spec/psf_model.rst

 A single sentence summarizing this block.

-A longer descrption.
+A longer description.
 Can be multiple paragraphs.
 You can link to other things like `photutils.background`.

 Parameters
 ----------